GNOME/gnome-builder/doc/installation.rst

    $ jhbuild build gnome-builder
    $ jhbuild run gnome-builder

-.. warning:: Do not install JHBuild via your Linux distribution's package manager.
-It will be out of date.
+.. warning:: While it may be tempting to install jhbuild using your Linux distribution's package manager, it will lack an updated description of the GNOME modules and is therefore insufficient.
+Always install jhbuild from git.

 via Release Tarball